Bundesliga

 Bayern Munich and Borussia Dortmund will represent the Bundesliga at the new FIFA Club World Cup 2025 in the United States - but what is the expanded 32-team tournament that promises to crown the global club world champion? bundesliga.com explains.

-There is a four-year qualifying period leading up to the tournament and teams can claim a place in the competition in one of two ways:
+There was a four-year qualifying period leading up to the tournament and teams claimed a place in the competition in one of two ways:

 Africa (4): Three via champions pathway (CAF Champions League) and one via ranking pathway